giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 The main goal of this first test phase is to assess the correctness of the implementations.
 Indeed, it was easy to detect errors and imprecisions in the implementations, testing the algorithms against this small-size and known datasets.

-2. A second series of tests is focused on four datasets of more substantial size and with a number of features greater than two.
+2. A second series of tests is focused on six datasets of more substantial size and with a number of features greater than two.
 The aim of this second set of tests is to compare how a 1<sup>st</sup> order SMO and a 2<sup>nd</sup> order SMO perform in the training phase.

 To develop the 2<sup>nd</sup> point, the training phase is repeated using 3 different Sequental Minimal Optimization implementations: